opensearch-project/sql/sql-cli/release-notes/odfe-sql-cli.release-notes-1.7.0.0.md

 ## 2020-05-04 Version 1.7.0.0

-This is the first official release of Open Distro for Elasticsearch SQL CLI
+This is the first official release of OpenSearch SQL CLI

-ODFE SQL CLI is a stand alone Python application and can be launched by a wake word `odfesql`.
+OpenSearch SQL CLI is a stand alone Python application and can be launched by a wake word `opensearchsql`.
 It serves as a support only for
-[Open Distro SQL plugin for Elasticsearch](https://opendistro.github.io/for-elasticsearch-docs/docs/sql/).
-User must have ODFE SQL plugin installed to the Elasticsearch instance for connection.
+[OpenSearch SQL plugin](https://opendistro.github.io/for-elasticsearch-docs/docs/sql/).
+User must have OpenSearch SQL plugin installed to the Elasticsearch instance for connection.
 Usr can run this CLI from MacOS and Linux, and connect to any valid Elasticsearch endpoint such as AWS Elasticsearch.